-Illustration 4: State X excludes only the postage component of direct mail delivery charges from sale price.
+Illustration 5: State X excludes only the postage component of direct mail delivery charges from sale price.
 A purchaser contracts with a service provider to perform data processing services, print paychecks and pay stubs, prepare the checks and stubs for mailing, and deliver them to the U. S. Postal Service or other delivery service for delivery to the address on each.
 Each envelope containing a check and pay stub is mailed to each of the purchaser's employees' home addresses.
-This sale of "other direct mail" will qualify for the exclusion of the postage component of the direct mail delivery charge depending on whether the U.S. Post Office delivers the direct mail or whether some other delivery service is used.
-If the "other direct mail" is sent through the U.S. Postal Service, then the exclusion for postage will apply if the postage is separately stated on the invoice given to the purchaser.
-If some other delivery service is used to deliver the "other direct mail," then the exclusion for postage will not apply.
+This sale will qualify for the exclusion of the postage component of the direct mail delivery charge depending on whether the U.S. Post Office delivers the direct mail or whether some other delivery service is used.
+If the mailing is sent through the U.S. Postal Service, then the exclusion for postage will apply if the postage is separately stated on the invoice given to the purchaser.
+If some other delivery service is used to deliver the checks and pay stubs, then the exclusion for postage will not apply.

-Illustration 5: Same facts as in Illustration 4 [above] except that State X, in addition to postage, also excludes the transportation, shipping and similar charges components of direct mail delivery charges from sales price.
-With this broader exclusion, whether the sale of "other direct mail" will qualify for the exclusion of direct mail delivery charges will not depend on whether the U.S. Post Office delivers the direct mail or whether some other delivery service is used; the delivery charge exclusion will apply regardless of which mode of delivery is used, as long as the charges are separately stated on the invoice."
+Illustration 6: Same facts as in Illustration 4 [above] except that State X, in addition to postage, also excludes the transportation, shipping and similar charges components of direct mail delivery charges from sales price.
+With this broader exclusion, whether the sale will qualify for the exclusion of direct mail delivery charges will not depend on whether the U.S. Post Office delivers the direct mail or whether some other delivery service is used; the delivery charge exclusion will apply regardless of which mode of delivery is used, as long as the charges are separately stated on the invoice."